Ted Binion

-Lonnie Theodore Binion (November 28, 1943 – September 17, 1998), or Ted Binion, was a wealthy American gambling executive and one of the sons of famed Las Vegas casino magnate Benny Binion, owner of Binion's Horseshoe.
-Ted Binion's death has been a subject of controversy; girlfriend Sandra Murphy and her lover Rick Tabish were initially charged and convicted in Binion's death, but were later granted a new trial and acquitted on the murder charges.
+Lonnie Theodore "Ted" Binion (November 28, 1943 – September 17, 1998) was an American gambling executive and the son of Las Vegas casino operator Benny Binion, owner of Binion's Horseshoe.
+Ted Binion was involved in multiple criminal activities, including associating with organised crime figures.
+He also possessed a multi-million dollar bullion coin and silver bar collection, known as the Binion Hoard, which he hid inside the Horseshoe and at two properties that he owned.
+When Binion died under suspicious circumstances in 1998, his girlfriend Sandra Murphy and her lover Rick Tabish were charged and convicted of burglary, grand larceny and murder.
+The pair were later granted a new trial and acquitted on the murder charges.

 Early life

-Ted Binion was born in Dallas, Texas, in 1943, to casino executive Benny Binion.
-He had an older brother, Jack, and three sisters: Becky, Brenda, and Barbara.
-Ted moved to Las Vegas, Nevada, with his father in 1946.
-He was involved early on in his father's casino, Binion's Horseshoe.
+Ted Binion was born in Dallas, Texas, on November 28, 1943.
+His father, Benny Binion, was a local organized crime figure who ran an illegal gambling operation in Dallas at the time of Ted's birth.
+Ted had an older brother, Jack Binion, who would later become the chairman of Wynn Resorts; and three sisters: Becky, Brenda and Barbara.
+After Benny moved his family to Las Vegas, Nevada, in 1946, Ted became involved in the operation of Binion's Horseshoe, a casino established by his father on Fremont Street.